val-iisc/NuAT/README.md

 In single-step Nuclear Norm Adversarial Training (NuAT), the following loss function is minimized during training:
 $$ L = \ell_{CE}(f_{\theta} (X) , Y ) + \lambda \cdot || f_{\theta} (\widetilde{X}) -  f_{\theta} (X) ||_* $$

-The first term in the above equation corresponds to the cross-entropy loss on clean samples, and the second term corresponds to Nuclear-Norm of difference in pre-softmax values of clean images $X$ and their corresponding single-step adversaries $\widetilde{X}$.
+The first term in the above equation corresponds to the cross-entropy loss on clean samples, and the second term corresponds to the Nuclear-Norm of the difference in pre-softmax values of clean images $X$ and their corresponding single-step adversaries $\widetilde{X}$.

 ## Results on CIFAR-10